-- Support Strategic Plan by focusing resource allocations (e.g. digital, professional learning, data collection and review, etc.) toward personalized learning - Maintain current programs and services based on student need - Maintain average class sizes based on policy guidelines and staffing formulas - Maintain transportation service for new School Start Times consistent with the current year allocation; consider adjustments as part of program and service change considerations - Fiscal Responsibility: - Board of Education Budget Limitations - o Board of Estimate and Taxation Budget Guidelines - Right-size the budget in two phases: - Phase I FY18-19 Cost Containment line by line review by new Chief Operating Officer and program administrators looking at historical spending patterns and identifying areas for cost containment, while providing for level services. - Phase II FY19-20 Budget Process Re-Design will allow for new practices that help us align our programs and services review with our strategic plan and plan for contractual increases as well as formalize and strengthen our internal budget development process.
+- Support Strategic Plan by focusing resource allocations (e.g. digital, professional learning, data collection and review, etc.) toward personalized learning - Maintain current programs and services based on student need - Maintain average class sizes based on policy guidelines and staffing formulas - Review level of support for change in school start/dismissal times - Fiscal Responsibility: - o Board of Education Budget Limitations - Board of Estimate and Taxation Budget Guidelines - Right-size the budget in two phases: - Phase I FY18-19 Cost Containment line by line review by new Chief Operating Officer and program administrators looking at historical spending patterns and identifying areas for cost containment, while providing for level services. - Phase II FY19-20 Budget Process Re-Design will allow for new practices that help us align our programs and services review with our strategic plan and plan for contractual increases as well as formalize and strengthen our internal budget development process.